7 Tips for Packing a Waste-Free Lunch

 These reusable napkins are by far my favorite option.
 First, an artisan who lives in North Carolina makes them, and it’s always great to support handmade small businesses.

 Plus, she has a wonderful selection of designs available.
-Lastly, after you eat, you can toss them in the wash to clean them instead of throwing them away and adding waste to the landfill.
+Lastly, after you eat, you can toss them in the washing machine to clean them instead of throwing them away and adding waste to the landfill.

 Not only are washable napkins a great way to pack a zero waste lunch, but they’re also one simple way to reduce your paper towel use.